We use affiliate links. They let us sustain ourselves at no cost to you.

 Web scraping with Playwright is the process of gathering data from JavaScript-rendered websites.
 The tool works by programmatically controlling a headless browser.
 It doesn’t have a user interface like a tab bar, so Playwright doesn’t need to load visual elements.
 This saves a lot of resources when web scraping.

 Playwright is a relatively new library developed by Microsoft in 2018.
 It’s used to automate actions on different browsers: emulate scrolling, clicking, downloading – all the actions you could do with a mouse.
 Playwright gives you full control over the browser in both headless and headful modes.
 And most importantly, it’s able to render JavaScript, which regular HTTP libraries can’t do.
+This makes Playwright a powerful tool for scraping dynamic content from modern websites.

 Why Use Playwright for Web Scraping?